DPBandA/job-management-tracking-system/doc/Maintenance.md

 # Maintenance Tasks

 ## Financial Administration
-- For PO form get the terms and conditions from the printed form and place after the page break in the jasper form.
 - Create Tax class.
 Add name, type, threshold, thresholdType, fixed, percentage,fields.
 - Create deduction class.
 Add name, type, threshold, thresholdType, percentage fields.
 - Make Purchasing a module Financial Services .
 Delete the Purchasing app from github for now?